 The Joslin Diabetes Center's Diabetes and Research Center (DRC) sponsors a Pilot & Feasibility (P&F) Program that funds two studies of $50,000/year each year in the areas of type 1 diabetes, type 2 diabetes, or complications related to diabetes.
 The P&F awards may be from basic, translational or clinical perspectives.

 The DRC P&F Grant Program has several goals.
 First is to enrich the scientific base of the DRC at Joslin and other local institutions.
 Another major goal is to enhance interactions between researchers at Joslin and other local institutions and in particular to enhance interactions between basic and clinical researchers focused on diabetes and its complications.
-Finally, the DRC P&F Program aims to enhance research into the pathogenesis, treatments and potential cures for all types of diabetes and their complications more generally.
+Finally, the DRC P&F Program aims to enhance research into the pathogenesis, treatments and potential cures for all causes and types of diabetes and their complications more generally.

 Critical for the achievement of these goals is recruiting talented new investigators and embracing promising new experimental strategies or methods.
 Therefore, the program has traditionally provided support to three types of researchers: 1.
 New investigators in the diabetes field who have not previously received substantial NIH funding; 2.
 Experienced investigators in the diabetes field who wish to strike out in a novel direction; and 3.
 Investigators from other fields embarking on a diabetes-related project for the first time.